AI Agents with Decentralized Identifiers and Verifiable Credentials

-Depending on an agent's initial role, it gets a set of basic VCs (bVCs) or rich VCs (rVCs) issued at their deployment. bVCs contain only rudimentary information, such as the fact that the entity is an agent, without specifying roles, attributes, capabilities, or authorizations.
+At deployment, an agent receives basic (bVCs) or rich VCs (rVCs), depending on its initial role. bVCs encode only minimal information, such as the fact that the entity is an agent, without specifying roles, attributes, capabilities, or authorizations.
 They are only issued by the security domain's orchestrator.
 Hence, a bVC contains the orchestrator's DID as the issuer's identifier.
 While the orchestrator holds its own DID outside the ledger, its DID doc with its verification material is made available to all agents within its security domain.
-This enables agents of a security domain to verify bVCs.
 The purpose of bVCs is to empower freshly-deployed agents to trustfully identify themselves to peers of the same security domain in order to receive rVCs.
 The latter specify additional identity attributes such as roles, capabilities, or authorizations of an agent.
 Obtaining rVCs after deployment involves an intra-domain attestation process.
 For this, a freshly-deployed agent approaches a designated authority agent of the same security domain that is in charge to equip agents with rVCs.
 The attestation is then accomplished through a dialog where one acts as a rVC requester and the other as a rVC issuer.
 As a dialog requires mutual authentication, the requesting agent presents its bVCs, while the issuer presents its own rVCs.